React nodes

 This can save us from having to do this work manually.

-For example, in the code below, we set the <h1>
+In the code below, we set the width of the <h1>

 by providing the width